arcus/education_modules/r_summary_stats/r_summary_stats.md

 ### Creating Table 1 with `gtsummary`

-We’ll recreate an approximation of the cytomegalovirus Table 1 using `gtsummary`.
+We'll recreate an approximation of the cytomegalovirus Table 1 using `gtsummary`.
 As a reminder, here's the published table:

 ![Table 1 from the published paper on the cytomegalovirus data.
 Columns are "1 to 4 aKIRs", "5 to 6 aKIRs" and "P value".
 There are rows for each of the following variables: age, sex, race, diagnosis category, months from diagnosis to treatment, prior radiation therapy, number of prior chemo regimens, prior transplants, recipient CMV seropositive, donor CMV seropositive, and recipient or donor CMV seropositive.](media/cytomegalovirus_table1.png)

 Note that the table breaks patients down by whether their aKIRs are 1-4 or 5-6.
-In the data, aKIRs are just numeric scores 1-6, so first we’ll need to create a factor for those two groups.
+In the data, aKIRs are just numeric scores 1-6, so first we'll need to create a factor for those two groups.
 Similarly, the table groups all patients with at least 4 prior chemo treatments as one group.

 ``` r